2025 Lorne and Evelyn Johnson Fund Grant Results

-The Community Foundation is pleased to announce the recipients of the 2025 Spring Lorne and Evelyn Johnson Fund grants.
+The Community Foundation is pleased to announce the recipients of the 2025 Spring and Fall Lorne and Evelyn Johnson Fund grants.
 This spring the Fund supported 11 charitable organizations for a total of $165,750.
-The fund is intended to promote social, cultural, religious, educational and other activities deemed beneficial to communities in southern Saskatchewan with priority given to the City of Regina.
+This fall the Fund supported 17 charitable organizations for a total of $135,343.26.
+The Fund is intended to promote social, cultural, religious, educational and other activities deemed beneficial to communities in southern Saskatchewan with priority given to the City of Regina.
 This also includes providing educational opportunities, and support for the arts within these communities.

 Congratulations to the successful applicants!